 Being diagnosed with Parkinson’s can be daunting, but knowing which allied health professionals and medical supports and services you need to maintain your quality of life doesn’t have to be.
 In addition to your friends, family and carers, we recommend getting a specialist multidisciplinary care team together as soon as possible.

 Your specialist care team may include at a minimum your General Practitioner (GP), neurologist, geriatrician, and a Parkinson’s Nurse Specialist.
-Individualised care team specialists can dramatically increase your wellbeing and help maintain a better quality of life.
+It has been proven that individualised care team specialists can dramatically increase your wellbeing and help maintain a better quality of life.
+Parkinson’s affects many parts of your daily living, so having a professional that can help you build capacity and maintain your goals can keep you well for longer.
 Depending on what services are available to you, you could include a:

 • exercise physiologist (EP)